 The first kits using our 'Elizabethan' linen are our new Elizabethan kits featuring silk embroidery and gold work and there will be many more to come.

-Our linen will soon be available from our Embroidery Accessories section of our website.
+Our linen is now available from our Linens section of our website.